ssoonmi/05-20-Lecture-Notes/W19D4/dockerComposeIntro.md

 * Can easily deploy multiple containers
 * Automatically configure a single network for your app
 * Preservation of volume data when containers are created.
-    - When docker-compose up runs, if it finds any containers from previous runs, it copies the volumes from the old container to the new container it is creating.
+    - When `docker-compose up` runs, if it finds any containers from previous runs, it copies the volumes from the old container to the new container it is creating.
+    - Use `docker-compose down -v` to remove volumes.
 * Only recreate containers that have changed.
     - Compose caches the configuration used to create a container.
 * Compose allows you to use variables in the Compose file.